Special Announcements

 Concerning note-taking and studying styles, you are advised to read the following two articles from the cognitive science of learning.

-TLDR: (1) taking notes on a keyboard is less effective than taking notes by hand; (2) practicing recall via repeated testing is more effective than re-reading for long term retention.
+TLDR: (1) taking notes on a keyboard is less effective than taking notes by hand; (2) for long term retention, practicing recall via repeated testing is more effective than re-reading.

 Grading Basis

-Exact formats of the midterm and final exam will be announced one week before each exam, but you should be prepared to answer multiple choice and short-answer questions about anything in the assigned readings or covered in lectures and sections prior to the exam.
+Exams: Exact formats of the midterm and final exam will be announced one week before each exam, but you should be prepared to answer multiple choice and short-answer questions about anything in the assigned readings or covered in lectures and sections prior to the exam.
+The final exam will also include once piece of previously unseen philosophical writing for you to analyze.

 iClicker Setup